kvruntime/kvruntime/README.md

 ## Hi there, nice to meet you 👋

-I'm a renewables energy engineer, and I like coding stuff
+I'm a renewable energy engineer, and I like coding stuff

 - 🔭 I’m currently learning dotnet platform programming